rsksmart/rif-identity-docs/ssi/specs/did-auth.markdown

 #### Body

-It must be placed in the body of the request as a `refresh-token` field and the expired `access token` must be sent as well in the [authorization header](#headers).
+It must be placed in the body of the request as a `refresh-token` field.

 For example:

 ```
   POST /refresh-token HTTP/1.1
   Host: server.example.com
-  Authorization: DIDAuth my.access.token

   {
     refresh-token: 'theRefreshToken'